Self-Configuring Quantum Networks with Superposition of Trajectories

-In the probabilistic variant, where only one path arriving at Bob is postselected, the optimal infidelity ratio is $\mathcal{R}_{\mathrm{prob}}=2.248$ with a success probability $p_{\mathrm{succ}}=0.968$ (star symbol in Fig.~\ref{fig:multinode_complex}(d)--(e)).
-Similarly, by keeping both paths arriving at Bob, we find a slightly lower optimal infidelity ratio for the quasi-deterministic variant $\mathcal{R}_{\mathrm{det}}=1.956$, with a marginally higher success probability $p_{\mathrm{succ}}=0.973$.
-In general, there exists a tradeoff between $\mathcal{R}$ and $p_{\mathrm{succ}}$ in choosing how many paths at Bob should be retained; this consideration naturally extends toward the networks where Bob can postselect more than two paths.

-We can take a more in-depth look at the properties of the optimal VQO solution, for instance in the probabilistic variant.
-Fig.~\ref{fig:multinode_complex}(a) shows in grayscale the reflection and transmission probabilities at each parameterized node, alongside the probability to find the information carrier in each path segment relative to other segments of the same stage.
+{\done We can take a more in-depth look at the properties of the optimal VQO solution.
+For the optimal solution in the $N_{\mathrm{shots}}\to\infty$ limit,} Fig.~\ref{fig:multinode_complex}(a) shows in grayscale the reflection and transmission probabilities at each parameterized node, alongside the probability to find the information carrier in each path segment relative to other segments of the same stage.
 Six of the dividing and recombination nodes exhibit nearly completely reflecting or perfectly transmitting behavior, whereas the remaining nine parameterized nodes have nonzero reflection and transmission probabilities.
 In addition, $34$ out of $37$ path segments noticeably participate in the optimal solution, and only three segments (one in each of the stages $l=2,4,7$) see negligible probabilities of being traversed.
-These suggest that the optimal solution is indeed distributed across multiple paths, as we may expect from the infidelity ratio $\mathcal{R}_{\mathrm{prob}}=2.248$ which is between $2$ and $5$.
+These suggest that the optimal solution is indeed distributed across multiple paths, as we may expect from the infidelity ratio {\done $\mathcal{R}_{\mathrm{prob}}=2.226$} which is between $2$ and $5$.